-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021

-- 2. Bonds, notes, debentures, or any other obligations or securities issued by any federal government agency or instrumentality; - 3.
-Written repurchase agreements in the securities listed above provided that the market value of the securities subject to the repurchase agreement must exceed the principal value of the agreement by at least 2 percent and be marked to market daily, and that the term of the agreement must not exceed thirty days; - 4.
-Bonds and other obligations of the State of Ohio; - 5.
-No-load money market mutual funds consisting exclusively of obligations described in item (1) or (2) of this section and repurchase agreements secured by such obligations, provided that investments in securities described in this division are made only through eligible institutions; - 6.
-The State Treasurer's investment pool (STAR Ohio); - 7.
-Certain banker's acceptance and commercial paper notes for a period not to exceed one hundred eighty days and two hundred seventy days, respectively, from the purchase date in an amount not to exceed 40 percent of the interim monies available for investment at any one time; and, - 8.
+- 7. Certain banker's acceptance and commercial paper notes for a period not to exceed one hundred eighty days and two hundred seventy days, respectively, from the purchase date in an amount not to exceed 40 percent of the interim monies available for investment at any one time; and, - 8.
 Under limited circumstances, corporate notes rated in either of the two highest classifications by at least two nationally recognized rating agencies.